 Flip and Burn

 The ship moves as normal, but it can move through 1 hex occupied by an enemy starship without provoking a free attack (as described in Moving through Other Starships).
 During the following gunnery phase, you can select one arc of your starship’s weapons to fire at the enemy vessel as if the vessel were in close range (treat the range as 1 hex), against any quadrant of the enemy starship.
-To perform this stunt, you must succeed at a Piloting check (DC = 20 + 2 × the tier of the enemy starship).
+To perform this stunt, you must succeed at a Piloting check (DC = 15 + 1 1/2 × your ship’s tier).
 If you fail this check, your starship still moves as described above, but you follow the normal rules for attacking (based on your starship’s final position and distance), and the movement provokes a free attack from that starship as normal.

 Turn in Place